NeueDarshan/simple_ConTeXt/README.md

 Things that should be relatively easy to add at the moment.

-- Add option for return focus to ST after opening PDF on build.
 - Add option for showing output panel, with the choices:
   - never,
   - only if there are errors/warnings,